 Figure 11: The logic and organisation of the synthesis program which is responsible for scheduling reactions for synthesis and analysis on ChemSpeed, NMR and MS platforms.
 The program takes in the chemical space, sorts it, divides it up into batches and adds a standard reaction for each batch to give, the batch space.
 Batches are then extracted from the batch space depending on batch count.
 The batch then generates a csv of all the reagent masses required to make up the reactions in the run.
 This csv is read and filled by a chemist and then, checked by the program to create updated batches.
 The updated batches are then stored in logs and used to generate Stock, Sample, MS CSVs and a NMR Json.
 The CSVs and Jason files are then sent to their respective platforms.
 It is possible to retake failed reactions, by re-writing them to the batch space.

-The program initially takes in the chemical space generated previously, and sorts it based on reaction price and reagents.
+The program takes in the chemical space generated previously (see section XX), and sorts it based on reaction price and reagents.
 When in their development phase, automated workflows are plagued with errors.
-Hence the first few batches typically fail and are repeated several times until the automated set up is stabilized.
+Hence the first few batches typically fail and need to be repeated several times until the automated set up is stabilized.
 The sorting algorithm is therefore responsible for selecting the cheapest reaction first, to minimise expenses.
 Additionally, our ChemSpeed SWING platform is incapable of handling solids and is limited to handling 48 reactions at once with our current set up.
 This requires the workflow to be broken down into 16 batches each of which requires the chemist to weigh out reagents.
 Therefore, the sorting algorithm also selects batch reactions to minimise the number of reagents the chemist has to weigh per run.
 Consequently, sorting the chemical space reduces expenses and chemist physical efforts.